Pharos (Dutch Centre of Expertise on Health Disparities)

 We are also the national knowledge centre for the prevention of female genital mutilation.

 The work of Pharos takes shape within a number of programmes and themes.

 Pharos offers tailored advice and support on local approaches to health disparities to 164 targeted municipalities.

-Pharos´s Prevention and Care programme aims to improve the effectiveness of care and prevention for people with low literate people and non-western migrants suffering from chronic conditions.
-The focus is on supporting the primary care system in disadvantaged neighbourhoods.
+This programme aims to improve the effectiveness of care and prevention for people with low literate people and non-western migrants suffering from chronic conditions.

-In the coming years, Pharos will be working with the Dutch Association of Pharmacists (KNMP) to improve the safe use of medicines among semi-literate people, non-western migrants and people with limited health literacy.
+Pharos is working to improve the safe use of medicines among semi-literate people, non-western migrants and people with limited health literacy.

 Many children from a migrant background and children from families with a low socioeconomic status (SES) develop less successfully than other children in the Netherlands.

 We strengthen the position of the patient by making basic information about the health care system more accessible to them, and promote participation in patient organisations.

 Pharos is the national knowledge centre for FGM and has taken up the fight against FGM since 1993.